Despite up to half of all cancer patients being considered as likely to benefit from radiation, less than a third will receive this type of treatment.

 Myopia (near sightedness) is a common refractive disorder due to changes in the axial length (too long), or changes in the refractive power of the eye's optical system (corneal protrusion resulting in steep corneal curvature).

-Covid-19 update from College Medical Director, Dr Bryan Betty, about the COVID-19 vaccine.
+Opinion piece from College Medical Director, Dr Bryan Betty, about the COVID-19 vaccine.

 College Fellow, Dr Pauline Horrill is a convenor and teacher of postgraduate primary health care papers at the University.